 - Buy something at Amazon and see how they entice you to come back

 This was a simplified explanation of the main micro-goals of SEM.
 A book can be written about each of them.
 SEM is an almost never-ending process that revolves around these 4 steps.
 You'll need to master each of them.

 Have I forgotten an awesome resource?
 Let me know in the comment section.

-This is a guest post by Chris Thunder, co-founder of Tenscores.com, a web app that helps AdWords advertisers track and optimize their keyword quality scores for cheaper traffic.
+by Chris Thunder, co-founder of Tenscores.com, a web app that helps AdWords advertisers track and optimize their keyword quality scores for cheaper traffic.
 Sign up here to join the beta and read more articles from Chris on the Tenscores Blog.